hifihedgehog/DiscordContentFilterBot/README.md

 ```

 ## Contributing
-Do you want to help make this bot even better?
-Follow these five super simple steps!
+To help make this bot even better, follow these five simple steps to contribute.
 1. Fork the repository
 2. Create a feature branch
 3. Commit your changes